NationalLibraryOfNorway/digitalpreservation-blog.nb.no/content/docs/dps/sip/1.0/METS/_index.md

 ## Use of the METS structural map (`structMap`)

-No further requirements beyond [CSIP](https://earkcsip.dilcis.eu/#useofthemetsstructuralmapelementstructmap).
+No further requirements beyond [CSIP METS structural map](https://earkcsip.dilcis.eu/#useofthemetsstructuralmapelementstructmap).